apache/bigtop/bigtop-deploy/vm/vagrant-puppet/README.md

 5) Run hbase-test.sh to evaluate the deployment.

 ##Configure Apache Hadoop ecosystem components
-* Choose the ecosystem you want to be deployed by modify components in provision.sh.
+* Choose the ecosystem you want to be deployed by modifying components in provision.sh.

 ```
-     components,hadoop,hbase,...
+     components,hadoop,hbase,yarn,mapred-app,...
 ```

-By default, Apache Hadoop and Apache HBase will be installed.
+By default, Apache Hadoop, YARN, and Apache HBase will be installed.
 See `bigtop-deploy/puppet/config/site.csv.example` for more details.

+##Note:

+For bigtop 0.7.0 code base, you must change the value of the [yarn-site.xml](https://github.com/apache/bigtop/blob/master/bigtop-deploy/puppet/modules/hadoop/templates/yarn-site.xml) yarn.nodemanager.aux.services from "mapreduce_shuffle" to "mapreduce.shuffle" before `vagrant up`